Noureddine Melikechi

-Noureddine Melikechi, D.Phil (born in 1958) is an Algerian atomic, molecular, and optical physicist, educator and inventor.
-He is the author of more than 125 peer-reviewed publications, three book chapters and 15 patents.
-Melikechi is a member of the Mars Science Laboratory, NASA’s largest Mars exploration effort to date.
+Noureddine Melikechi (born in 1958) is an Algerian atomic, molecular, and optical physicist, educator and inventor.
+He is the author of more than 125 peer-reviewed publications, six book chapters and 15 patents.
+Je is a member of the Mars Science Laboratory, NASA’s largest Mars exploration effort to date.
+Melikechi is dean of the Kennedy College of Sciences and professor at the University of Massachusetts Lowell.

 Early years

 Melikechi was born in 1958 in the town of Thénia, in the wilaya of Boumerdès, Algeria.
 After graduating from Thénia's middle school, the young Noureddine left his family home located on the Yahia Boushaki Boulevard for the Lycee Abane Ramdane in El-Harrach, Algiers.
 There he received his Baccalaureate in Mathematics.
 He enrolled at the University Houari Boumediene of Sciences and Technology of Algiers where he earned a Diplôme d'Études Supérieures in Physics.
 He went on to pursue graduate work in England where he worked towards his Masters and Doctorate in the laboratory of Professor Leslie Allen on optical coherent control of electronic dipole transitions in sodium atoms.